John Solomon (political commentator): Departure

 In September 2019, the Washington Examiner reported that Solomon would leave The Hill at the end of the month to start his own media firm.
 A February 2020 internal review by The Hill concluded that there were multiple flaws in Solomon's 14 columns about Ukraine and the Bidens, including omitting important details and failing to disclose that the sources used by Solomon were his own attorneys Victoria Toensing and Joseph diGenova—both close associates of Trump and his personal attorney Rudy Giuliani.

-Fox News
+Fox News (2019–2020)

 In October 2019, it was reported that Solomon was joining Fox News as an opinion contributor.

-An internal Fox News research briefing book warned that "John Solomon played an indispensable role in the collection and domestic publication" of parts of the Trump-Ukraine "disinformation campaign," The Daily Beast reported in February 2020.
+An internal Fox News research briefing book warned that "John Solomon played an indispensable role in the collection and domestic publication" of parts of the Trump-Ukraine "disinformation campaign," The Daily Beast reported in 2020.

-Solomon was no longer associated with the network by late 2020.

-Just The News
+Just The News (2020–present)

 In January 2020, Solomon launched Just The News, a news media outlet and website.
 He hosts a podcast, John Solomon Reports, on the website.